George Megalogenis

 George Megalogenis (born 1964) is an Australian journalist, political commentator and author.

 Early life

 Born in Melbourne, Megalogenis attended Melbourne High School and went on to study economics at the University of Melbourne (BCom 1984).

 Career

 In 1986, Megalogenis joined The Sun News-Pictorial as a cadet journalist, before working as an economics correspondent for News Limited morning newspapers from 1988 to 1990.

 He then moved to The Australian newspaper in 1991, where he became a senior feature writer.
 After eleven years in the Canberra Press Gallery, from 1988 to 1999, he returned to Melbourne, and since 2012 he has primarily focused on book writing and documentary making.
 His work examines the political, economic and social history of Australia.

 During a 2017 interview, Megalogenis said to the ABC that Australia must embrace a Eurasian future.

 Personal life

-Megalogenis was married to Annastacia Palaszczuk, Premier of Queensland since 2015, from 1996 to 1998.
+From 1996 to 1998, Megalogenis was married to Annastacia Palaszczuk, Premier of Queensland 2015 to 2023.